tc39/how-we-work/terminology.md

 ### Primordial
 #### Definition
-The subset of [intrinsic](#Intrinsic) values that are accessible to ECMAScript code and required to exist before it runs.
+The subset of [intrinsic](#Intrinsic) values that are accessible to ECMAScript code and required to exist before any ECMAScript code runs.
 #### Example
 %Array% is accessible as `Array`.